 Art and Design

-At St Oswald’s CE Primary School we aim to ensure that Pupil’s become confident and creative artists.
-We place a large emphasis on creativity and opportunities to explore their own artistic visions.
-Pupils are encouraged to experiment with a wide range of different materials and medias to create something new and develop their own skills.
+At St Oswald’s CE Primary School we aim to ensure that our pupils become confident, creative artists who understand that art is subjective and beauty and creativity is individual.
+We place a large emphasis on creativity and provide opportunities for the children to explore their own artistic visions.
+Pupils are encouraged to experiment with a wide range of different materials and medias to create something unique and develop their own skills.

 Intent